 I raised a complaint about my new car, a Range Rover Evoque, purchased in March 2017.

 Less than 8 weeks later the same fault occurred.
-This is a 2nd fault in 5-month-old car and I contacted the dealer and the manufacturer to reject the vehicle
+This is the 2nd fault in a 5-month-old car and I contacted the dealer and the manufacturer to reject the vehicle

-Initially I was asked by the dealer to take the vehicle back and test it.
-I refused on the grounds that despite my job requires some motorway journeys this was was happening only days after I had undertaken 100 mile journeys on motorways but also i did not purchase a vehicle that i would have to build in journeys on a weekly basis as this is how often the DPF light was coming on changing to red and losing power.
+Initially, I was asked by the dealer to take the vehicle back and test it.
+I refused on the grounds that despite my job requires some motorway journeys this was happening only days after I had undertaken 100 mile journeys on motorways but also I did not purchase a vehicle that I would have to build in journeys on a weekly basis as this is how often the DPF light was coming on changing to red and losing power.

 - 18 September 2017 at 6:07 pm #120112